 // you pass and the size of the array match

-You can also use any data type with arrays:
+You can also use any data type with arrays://Array of floating points:

 new Float:Numbers[4] = {0.0, 1.2, 2.4, 3.8}